(Also known as a Fractured Sternum, Sternum Fracture, Broken Sternum)

 What is a sternal fracture?

-A sternal fracture is a condition characterized by a break in the sternum bone (breast bone) situated at the front of the chest (figure 1).
+A sternal fracture is a relatively uncommon condition characterized by a break in the sternum bone (breast bone) situated at the front of the chest (figure 1).

 The chest comprises of 12 rib bones on each side of the body in addition to the sternum (breast bone) forming the front wall of the chest.
-The sternum (breast bone) provides the attachment point for the 2 clavicles (collar bones) on either side of the upper chest and the upper 7 ribs (figure 1).
+The sternum provides the attachment point for the 2 clavicles (collar bones) and the upper 7 ribs on either side of the chest (figure 1).
+The large pectoral (chest) muscles (pectoralis major) also attaches to the sternum on each side of the body (figure 2).

 Following a direct blow to the chest, stress is placed on the sternum bone, which may cause injury.
 This can result in a bruised sternum, or, if the impact is traumatic and beyond what the bone can withstand, a break in the sternum may occur.
 When the latter occurs, the condition is known as a sternal fracture.